Great Marlow School, white logo

-Independent study (also known as homework) at Great Marlow School refers to tasks given to students to complete outside of their lesson time.
-Independent study activities vary significantly particularly between younger and older students, including, but not limited to, home reading activities, longer projects or essays and more directed, focused work such as revision for tests.
-GMS subject teachers record their homework on MS Teams.
-Homework is most effective when it involves practice or rehearsal of subject matter or skills already being taught.
+Independent study (also known as homework) at Great Marlow School refers to the tasks given to students that are completed outside lesson time.
+Independent study activities vary significantly particularly between younger and older students.
+They include, but are not limited to, home reading activities, longer projects or essays and more directed, focused work such as revision for tests.
+GMS subject teachers record homework on MS Teams.
+Homework is most effective when it involves practice, rehearsal of skills or subject matter previously taught.

-Homework has an impact when it enables students to undertake independent learning using traditional methods, or online to practise and consolidate skills, conduct in-depth inquiry, prepare for lessons, or revise for exams.
+Homework requires students to undertake independent learning using traditional methods; practise and consolidate skills online; conduct an in-depth inquiry; prepare for lessons; or revise for exams.

 Vatterott (2010) identified 5 characteristics of effective homework:

-- Purpose: all homework assignments are meaningful & students must also understand the purpose of the assignment and why it is important in the context of their academic experience (Xu, 2011).
+1. Purpose: all homework assignments are meaningful, it is important, therefore, that students understand the purpose of the assignment and its importance in the context of their academic experience (Xu, 2011).

-- Ownership: students who feel connected to the content and assignment learn more and are more motivated.
-Providing students with choice in their assignments is one way to create ownership.
+3. Ownership: students who feel connected to the content and assignment learn more and are more motivated.
+Providing students with choice of assignments is one way to create ownership.

-- Competence: students should feel competent in completing homework.
+4. Competence: students should feel competent in completing homework.
 To achieve this, it’s beneficial to abandon the one-size-fits-all model.
-Homework that students can’t do without help is not good homework.
+Homework that students require help to complete is not necessarily good homework.

-- Inspiring: a well-considered & clearly designed resource and task impacts positively upon student motivation.
+5. Inspiring: a well-considered and clearly designed task impacts positively upon student motivation.

 Independent study in secondary schools has a positive impact on student progress (+5 months) (EEF, 2021).
-When setting independent study, departments ensure that the following elements are considered to maximise impact:
+When setting independent study, departments should ensure that the following elements are considered, to maximise impact:

-- Activities should be varied, relevant and extend learning, whilst being proportional to the age and ability of the student.
-They should emphasise the 6Rs, positivity and kindness – which are at the core of our school ethos.
+• Activities should be varied, relevant and extend learning, whilst being proportional to the age and ability of the student.
+They should emphasise the 7Rs, positivity and kindness, which are at the core of our school ethos.

-- Independent learning strategies should be taught in lessons, modelling best practice to students.
+• Independent learning strategies should be taught in lessons, for example, modelling best practice to students.

 Frequency